Language

 Antecedent- Preceding in time or order; previous or preexisting; A thing or event that existed before or logically precedes another.

-Assonance- Identity or similarity in sound between internal
+Assonance- Identity or similarity in sound between internal vowels in neighboring words.

 Absolute Phrase- A group of words that modifies an independent clause as a whole